-Supports Nigeria's NDC (2015) target to reduce GHG emissions by 20% by 2030 and provide 13GW installed capacity from off-grid solar PV to support rural areas.
+Supports Nigeria's NDC (2017) conditional target to reduce GHG emissions by 45% by 2030 including by providing 13GW installed renewable energy capacity from off-grid solar PV to support rural areas.
 Project is strongly aligned with the Nigerian Government’s ‘new paradigm for rural electrification’ – delivering energy access through a combination of centralised and decentralised approaches.
 The project is also contributing towards Nigeria’s National Development Plan 2021-2025 target to increase electricity access to 75% by 2025.

 The Green Village Electricity (GVE) project is a rural electrification scheme designed to provide clean and reliable energy to off-grid rural communities in Nigeria based on a Pay-As-You-Go (PAYG) revenue collection system.

-Once completed, the mini-grids will provide first-time energy access to an estimated 73,500 people, directly supporting Nigeria’s high-priority target of universal energy access by 2030 (Rural Electrification Strategy and Implementation Plan 2016).
+Once completed, the mini-grids will provide first-time energy access to an estimated 73,500 people, directly supporting Nigeria’s high-priority target of 90% energy access by 2030 (Rural Electrification Strategy and Implementation Plan 2016).